ConnorSweeneyDev/.config/readme.md

 - Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the contents in `C:\Fonts`, select all and right click then select "Install".
 You can delete the .ttf files from the folder after you've installed them.
-- Paste the `$Env:USERPROFILE\.config\wezterm` folder to that location and change the font face to whatever NerdFont you installed.
+- Paste `wezterm` into your config and change the font face to whatever NerdFont you installed.
-- Paste the `$Env:USERPROFILE\.config\pwsh` folder to that location, then run `notepad $PROFILE` and paste this line into the file that is opened: `. $Env:USERPROFILE"\.config\pwsh\profile.ps1"`.
+- Paste `pwsh` into your config, then run `notepad $PROFILE` and paste this line into the file that is opened: `. $Env:USERPROFILE"\.config\pwsh\profile.ps1"`.
 (You may have to create the file first if it doesn't exist).
-- Go back to `profile.ps1` and remove the `attend` and `music` functions, as they are specific to me.
+- Go back to `pwsh\profile.ps1` and remove the `attend` and `music` functions, as they are specific to me.
 Other than those two functions, skim the rest of the file and remove anything you know you won't need - everything is commented so you can be sure of what you're doing.
 - To set up gsudo after installing it, run the following commands:
   - `sudo config PowerShellLoadProfile true`.